15 Self-Regulation Techniques For Adults and Children, Psychologist Approved

 Emotional self-regulation is handling your emotions in certain situations.
 For example, you are really angry at someone but deliver your statement in a very calm and composed manner.

-So, it is understandable that no matter whether you are an adult or child, self regulation techniques and strategies play an important role in keeping your standards maintained, motivate you, enriches your willpower, and keep the balance of actions-emotions in the environment.
+So, it is understandable that no matter whether you are an adult or child, self regulation techniques and strategies play an important role in keeping your standards maintained, motivating you, enriching your willpower, and keeping the balance of actions-emotions in the environment.

 Here are some self-regulation coping strategies divided separately for kids and adults.